 The net weight on the left side (C) is equal to that on the right (D).
 But what about the torques?
-The weights on the left have greater lever arms than those on the right.
-So why doesn't the wheel turn counter-clockwise continually?
+The weights on the left have greater lever arms than those on the right so the torques seem to be unbalanced.
+Then why doesn't the wheel turn counter-clockwise continually?

-The short answer: The work gained by weigts descending on the left equals the work required to lift them on the right.
+The short answer: If the belt is manually turned, he work gained by weights descending on the left equals the work required to lift them on the right.
 No net gain.
+It won't initiate or sustain motion.

 Look at the forces that have torques about the upper pulley axle.
 On a single extended arm with ball, there's a downward force due to gravity at the left end.
 The arm, descending, doesn't rotate.
 So what force has a torque to counter the counterclockwise torque at its left end?